 Carlton Sexton practices radiology at Union Memorial Hospital in Baltimore.
+At Blue Water Baltimore, he chairs the Development Committee and JEDI (Justice, Equity, Diversity, and Inclusion) Committee.
 He played in the Jones Falls in the Greenspring Valley as a child, and continues to wade and canoe in its waters.
 He organizes stream clean-ups for the Ruxton Riderwood Lake Roland Area Improvement Association, where he serves on the board.
 He hopes and works for the day when our city will have a swimmable Inner Harbor.

 Kevin Shea currently oversees environmental and community programs for T. Rowe Price, and has more than 18 years of experience in development and marketing.
 Kevin grew up crabbing and rowing crew, and is passionate about restoring the health of Baltimore’s Inner Harbor for the benefit of future generations.
 Kevin is the father of four boys who he hopes will have opportunities to appreciate the natural treasures he grew to love as a child.